 Despite the relative infancy of chatbot development and integration, brand marketers believe there are a number of opportunities on offer.

-A recent article by Adweek has claimed that ‘the emergence of chatbots could have profound implications for brand interactions with their customers’, with huge brand names as diverse as Barbie and Uber buying in to the chatbot hype.
+A recent article by Adweek has claimed that ‘the emergence of chatbots could have profound implications for brand interactions with their customers’.
+Huge brand names as diverse as Barbie and Uber are buying in to the chatbot hype.
 VentureBeat have gone so far as to say that ‘your bot is now your brand’, suggesting top tips for marketers to create engagement with bots.
 These tips include;

 - Creating a ‘pull effect’ so that users are encouraged to initiate engagement rather than being spammed by unwanted bot initiations.